anabeldilab/Thesis-Unity-Robot/README.md

-# Bachelor's Degree Thesis: Control of Mobile Robotic Devices using BCI - Unity Mobile Robot Project
+# Bachelor's Degree Thesis: Control of Mobile Robotic Devices using BCI - Unity Mobile Robot Part

 ## About
 This repository contains the Unity part of the Bachelor's Degree Thesis project, focusing on controlling a mobile robotic device using Brain-Computer Interface (BCI).
 The project consists of two key components: ROS nodes and a Unity application.
 This repository specifically focuses on the Unity application.